willymcallister/willymcallister.github.io/_articles/fundamental-laws.md

 ### Where we're headed
 {:.no_toc}

-Ohm's Law plus Kirchhoff's Laws (KCL and KVL) are powerful tools for solving simple circuits, using this strategy,
+Ohm's Law in combination with Kirchhoff's Laws (KCL and KVL) are powerful tools for solving simple circuits, using this strategy,

 * Give names to voltages and currents.
 * Select the independent variable, either $i$ or $v$.